Neopolita/cv/README.md

 ## freedomfactory
 ### **FREEDOM FACTORY** .Developer (*years = 3*)
 > At Freedom Factory Studios I worked on: Virtual Football, a MMO soccer manager; Naraba World, a 3D kids game for PC and NDS; Baobab Planet, a 3D MMORPG for PC; And Cycling Evolution, a cycling manager for PC.
+(Click on images to open video).

 | Virtua Football | Naraba World | Baobab Planet | Cycling Evolution |
 | :---: | :---: | :---: | :---: |